18 December 2012

 05 November 2012

-ET: The Extra-Terrestrial (starring Henry Thomas, Robert MacNaughton, Drew Barrymore and Dee Wallace)
+ET: The Extra-Terrestrial (Henry Thomas, Robert MacNaughton, Drew Barrymore, Dee Wallace)

 Supposedly this film is for children, with a PG rating on both sides of the Atlantic.
-This sounds about right, since it would be fine for many children of about nine or ten and upwards, but it would probably not be understood by much younger ones.
+This sounds about right, since it would be fine for many children of about nine or ten and upwards.
+But parts of it would probably not be understood by much younger ones.

 Highly recommended.